Yorkville, Manhattan: Transportation

-Formerly, Eastern Yorkville was very far from any subway connections, and had among the farthest walks in Manhattan to any subway stations.
+Eastern Yorkville had historically been far from any subway connections, and had among the farthest walks in Manhattan to any subway stations.
 From 2007 to 2017, the Metropolitan Transportation Authority built the Second Avenue Subway's 86th Street and 96th Street stations, leading to increased residential construction and real estate prices in advance of the opening of the new subway line.

 Yorkville is served by NYC Ferry's Soundview and Astoria routes, which stop at 90th Street.
 The service started operating on August 15, 2018.